 |Published Clinical Article Available||●|

 Using aseptic technique, peel open the outer pouch and gently drop the inner foil pouch onto a sterile field or surface.
 Using sterile technique, place foil pouch flat and peel open the inner pouch.
 Remove product, including the protective polyethylene sheets.
 While holding the product with the tab, remove one polyethylene cover sheet.
 Turn the product and remove the second polyethylene cover sheet.
 Using the tab, the product can now be placed into a basin containing a sterile saline solution.
-Carefully remove the tab from the product while rinsing for 1-2 minutes.
+Carefully remove the tab from the product while rinsing for one to two minutes.
 Keep product in the basin until application.

 Prepare wound bed using standard methods to ensure wound is free of debris and necrotic tissue.
 If necessary, surgically debride the wound to ensure the wound edges contain viable tissue.
 Cut the device to size and apply immediately following wound bed preparation.
 Note: It is critical that the collagen layer be in direct contact with the prepared wound.
 The silicone layer, identified by the black threads, must be placed out (away from the wound bed).
 Do not apply upside down; the black threads must be clearly visible.

-Integra® Bilayer Wound Matrix should be firmly secured using surgical staples, sutures, or other mechanical means.
+Integra® Bilayer Wound Matrix should be firmly secured using surgical staples, sutures or other mechanical means.
 Any air bubbles should be carefully removed to maintain contact with the wound.
 After application, use appropriate secondary dressings to maintain device adherence and protect the wound area.
 The optimum secondary dressing is determined by wound location, size, depth and user preference.

 Removal of silicone layer: